LabVIEWCommunityTraining/cti-virtual-machine-documentation/visual_identity/readme.md

 ## Source Vectors

-The Scalable Vector Graphics (svg) files have been developed using Inkscape, a free, open-source tool.
+The Scalable Vector Graphics (SVG) files have been developed using Inkscape, a free, open-source tool.
 Inkscape is recommend for future modifications.
 Updated graphics should be exported as a PNG using the 'Export' feature of Inkscape.